 Your road trips will now be coordinated with an accuracy of a navy seal operation.
 Special op: Grandma’s house takes 6 hours with three strategic diaper change stops and a planned car nap; this means no catchy playlist for you.
 You’ll be too busy frantically tossing a tub full of distraction objects at your child while you scour the road for “a good place to pull over” and change him since he slept through the last rest stop.
 Enjoy.

 Now, you may think that you can outwit me and this list and now that you have it you can start appreciating these mundane aspects of your life right now.
 But I’m here to tell you that it just doesn’t work that way.
 These, like many of the things mom’s scream at you to appreciate while kidless, just aren’t fully appreciable until they are gone from your life.
-Take my advice and instead of trying to overly appreciate all these every day moments and conveniences, just count on the fact that with each of these changes comes a silver lining.
+Take my advice and instead of trying to overly appreciate all these everyday moments and conveniences, just count on the fact that with each of these changes comes a silver lining.
 You may not have clean clothes but you get to fold the cutest damned outfits daily.
 You may feel guilty about TV, but when you watch your baby dance to a theme song you won’t care.
 You won’t have spontaneous anything, but that means your trips and adventures mean so much more.
-And your road trips may be a pain in the ass, but it means the you’ll ensure that trips you take will be worth the drive.
+And your road trips may be a pain in the ass, but you’ll sure as hell make sure the trips you do take will be worth the drive.